ypark9/yopa.page/content/blog/2026-08-08-hermes-aws-cost-breakdown.en.md

 When I deployed Hermes Agent on AWS, I initially budgeted for the ECS task and the LLM.
 After running it for a little over a month, that estimate looked too simple.
 The always-on NAT Gateway and EFS throughput cost about as much as Fargate for one personal agent.

 This article answers a narrow question: how much did it cost to run Hermes on AWS?
 It is one measured deployment, not a universal price list.
 Your region, runtime, traffic, storage mode, and model provider will change the result.

+> **Review note (2026-08-28):** These are still a historical, pre-credit usage snapshot.
+Recalculate with current AWS prices and the [current Hermes Docker/configuration guidance](https://hermes-agent.nousresearch.com/docs/user-guide/docker/) before using the numbers for a new deployment; no current release or model-provider bill is inferred from this measurement.

 ## The measured architecture